 Increase motorist safety by reducing the risk of wildlife-vehicle collisions.
 These collisions put motorists at risk of injury or death.
-Even when people aren’t injured in a wildlife collision, the experience can be traumatic and expensive.

 Reduce habitat fragmentation.
 The highway runs through the middle of the park.
-Wildlife populations need to be able to move safely across this busy highway to access critical habitat (food, mates and shelter) and to connect to other populations.
+Wildlife populations need to be able to move safely across this busy highway to access critical habitat (food, mates and shelter) and to connect with other populations.
 Vehicle noise and highway related habitat loss can make some animals reluctant to cross or even approach a road.

 Creating a world class solution

 Fencing and wildlife underpasses have been built near the Dolly Varden picnic site.
 This area was chosen because it has a high number of wildlife-vehicle collisions.
 White-tailed deer are involved in 75% of collisions.
 Elk, moose, wolves, fox, and coyote have also been killed in this area.

 The Kootenay National Park Wildlife Crossing project benefits from 19 years of research on fencing and crossing structures along the Trans-Canada Highway in Banff National Park.
 This research proves that vehicle-wildlife collisions can be dramatically reduced by blocking wildlife access to the highway and providing safe ways for them to cross.